rdolzi/ft_irc/docs/user-guide/comprehensive-irc-user-guide.md

 - ERR_NOSUCHCHANNEL (403): Returned when the channel name is invalid
 - ERR_TOOMANYCHANNELS (405): Returned when the client has joined too many channels
 - ERR_BADCHANNELKEY (475): Returned when the channel key (password) is incorrect
-- ERR_BANNEDFROMCHAN (474): Returned when the client is banned from the channel
 - ERR_INVITEONLYCHAN (473): Returned when the channel is invite-only and the client is not invited
 - ERR_CHANNELISFULL (471): Returned when the channel has reached its user limit
 - RPL_TOPIC (332): Sent to the client with the channel's topic upon successful join